next-hat/documentation/docs/guides/nanocl/get-started/orientation-and-setup.md

 nanocl cargo run my-cargo nginx:1.23
 ```

+This may take a few minutes to complete, time to download image and start the container.

 You'll notice a options used.
 Here’s some more info on them:

 - `my-cargo` The name of your cargo